-The Calibration menu allows authorized personnel to:
+The Calibration menu allows

-- view calibration constants of selected grains, - · enter new or change existing calibrations, - print the entire list of stored grain calibrations, - · obtain calibration data necessary to generate new calibrations - print audit memory data.
+- viewing calibration constants of selected grains, - · entering new or changing existing calibrations, - printing the entire list of stored grain calibrations, - obtaining calibration data necessary to generate new calibrations, and - printing audit memory data.

-Choosing a function is achieved by selecting the number key corresponding to the desired function (refer to Figure 18).
+Choosing a function is achieved by selecting the number key corresponding to the desired function (Figure 18).